abhay2209/Developer_analysis/README.md

 Nevertheless, we decided to look for other indicators of income.
 How does years of experience correlate to a developer's seniority/job title?
 And of course, how significant is the correlation between role and income?

 2. A persons favour of AI + years of experience and comparing to salary

+Divided for each outcome and then drew a histogram it was left skewed, so we to square root to fix it.
+We will show both graphs in report.
+Then normal test still failed but as we had lots of values, graphed looked normal we did the Anova test.
+P value was less so there was a relationship but in post hoc we found only between Unsure and very favourable so technically nothing
+Concluding it shouldn't have a role in determining compensation and should be removed

 3. How likely will the user adopt AI technologies?
 And if so, which tools?
 4. For NA does a person know two kind of languages i.e if a person knows Java do they know JavaScript?
 (KNN)